 The trading price of the Common Shares could continue to be subject to wide fluctuations in price in response to various factors, many of which are beyond our control, including the results and adequacy of our pre-clinical studies and clinical trials, as well as those of our collaborators, or our competitors; other evidence of the safety or effectiveness of our products or those of our competitors; announcements of technological innovations or new products by us or our competitors; governmental regulatory actions; developments with collaborators; developments (including litigation) concerning our patent or other proprietary rights of competitors; concern as to the safety of our products; period-to-period fluctuations in operating results; changes in estimates of our performance by securities analysts; market conditions for biotechnology stocks in general; global or local political, economic, social and health crises; and other factors not within our control could have a significant adverse impact on the market price of the Common Shares, regardless of our operating performance.
-In the past, following periods of volatility in the market price of a company's securities class action litigation has often been instituted.
-A class action suit against us could result in substantial costs, potential liabilities and the diversion of management's attention and resources.
+In the past, following periods of volatility in the market price of a company's securities, securities class action litigation has often been instituted.
+A class action suit against us could result in substantial costs, potential liabilities and the diversion of management's attention and resources the existence of Warrants, Debt Securities or Convertible Securities with conversion features may encourage short selling by market participants.